magaramol/Data-Science-Case-Study-Feature-Engineering-and-Model-Optimization/Readme.md

-# NITS Data Science Case Study
+# Data Science Case Study: Predicting Target Variable with Feature Engineering

 ## Overview

-This project is a case study for the NITS Data Science position.
-The goal of the project is to build a model to predict a target variable based on four features.
-The dataset is provided by NITS Solutions and is not publicly available.
+This project focuses on building a predictive model for a given dataset using four features.
+The goal is to develop a robust model that accurately predicts the target variable while addressing challenges such as feature correlation, non-linearity, and data preprocessing.

 ## Data Exploration and Preprocessing

-- The dataset was explored using descriptive statistics, histograms, and scatter plots.
+- The dataset was analyzed using descriptive statistics, histograms, and scatter plots.
 - Missing values were removed, retaining 99.74% of the original data.
-- Outliers were identified using box plots and addressed using the Z-score method with a threshold of 2.
+- Outliers were identified and addressed using the Z-score method with a threshold of 2.
-- The target variable was found to have a balanced distribution across its classes.
+- The target variable exhibited a balanced distribution across classes.
-- Feature distributions were analyzed using KDE plots, revealing that most features follow a normal distribution except for 'feature4' and the target variable.
+- Kernel Density Estimation (KDE) plots revealed that most features followed a normal distribution, except for 'feature4' and the target variable.
-- Correlation between features and the target was assessed using a heatmap, indicating very low correlation.
+- Correlation analysis using a heatmap indicated low correlation between features and the target.
-- Scatter plots were used to visualize the relationship between features and the target, confirming the non-linear separability of the data.
+- Scatter plots confirmed the dataset’s non-linear separability.

 ## Baseline Model Building

-Several baseline models were built to establish a performance benchmark, including:
+Several baseline models were implemented to establish a performance benchmark:

 - Random Forest (RF)
 - Decision Tree (DT)
 - XGBoost (Boosting)
 - Naive Bayes (NB)
 - Support Vector Machine (SVM)

 The models were evaluated using accuracy, precision, recall, and F1-score.
-The accuracy of all models was close to random guessing, suggesting the need for further feature engineering.
+The results suggested performance close to random guessing, highlighting the need for further feature engineering.

 ## Feature Engineering

-Various feature engineering techniques were applied to improve model performance:
+To enhance model performance, various transformations were applied:

 - Polynomial Features
 - Log Transformations
 - Trigonometric Transformations
 - Mutual Information Interaction
 - Squared Features

 ## Model Evaluation and Selection

-- The models were retrained using the engineered features and evaluated using the same metrics as before.
+- Models were retrained using the engineered features and evaluated using the same metrics.
-- Log Transformations consistently showed the best performance across all tree-based models, particularly with XGBoost achieving the highest accuracy.
+- Log Transformations yielded the best performance across all tree-based models, with XGBoost achieving the highest accuracy.
-- Despite improvements, the overall performance remained relatively low due to the inherent limitations of the dataset, including the lack of correlation with the target and multicollinearity.
+- Despite improvements, performance remained limited due to dataset constraints such as low feature-target correlation and multicollinearity.

 ## Conclusion

-- Log transformation with XGBoost was identified as the most promising approach, though further exploration may be needed.
+- Log transformation combined with XGBoost showed the most promising results, though additional refinements may be necessary.
-- The dataset's non-linearly separable nature and high multicollinearity pose challenges for achieving high accuracy.
+- The dataset’s challenges, including non-linearity and multicollinearity, made achieving high accuracy difficult.
-- Advanced feature engineering techniques, feature selection, and exploring external data sources could potentially improve performance.
+- Advanced feature engineering, feature selection, and additional data sources could improve future performance.

 ## Recommendations for Future Work

-- Explore feature selection methods to identify the most relevant features.
+- Implement feature selection methods to retain only the most relevant variables.
-- Consider more complex models or ensemble techniques to capture non-linear relationships.
+- Explore complex models or ensemble techniques to better capture non-linear relationships.
-- Investigate the possibility of incorporating external data sources to enrich the dataset.
+- Investigate external data sources to enhance the dataset.
-- Perform hyperparameter tuning to optimize model performance.
+- Perform hyperparameter tuning for further model optimization.